The Public Housing Investment Update 2020

 Public housing authorities (PHAs) have struggled to maintain operations.
 They have stepped up in unprecedented ways to support their communities and keep both their employees and subsidized households safe, including many high-risk residents housed in close quarters.
 But PHAs have seen slowed progress toward preserving and upgrading housing as rehabilitation work substantially ceases in occupied units and the construction trade practices social distancing.

 The racially charged murders and accompanying protests, as well as the disproportionate impact of the pandemic on minorities, have been stark reminders of long-standing fundamental racial injustice.
 The need for these annual articles in significant part has been the under-funding of public housing rehabilitation or replacement, which is directly related to the lack of political favor for Blacks and other minorities served (or perceived to be served) by the program.

 Our sorrows and shocks of 2020 and the national deficiencies exposed again should spur us to a greater level of commitment to basic housing assistance, among other needed actions.

 The House of Representatives made such a commitment in the Moving Forward Act passed in July 2020, which includes $70 billion in public housing Capital Funds and other important provisions.
 The House 2021 HUD appropriations act adds $24 billion in Capital Funds as part of an emergency infrastructure package.

 The housing assistance proposals of Democratic presidential nominee Joe Biden or included in the Democratic platform likewise are sweeping.
 Both propose that every family eligible for a Section 8 voucher be able to receive one.
 That proposal would cost at least an additional $125 to $150 billion annually when fully implemented.
 Mr. Biden’s campaign website describes his proposals as a $640 billion investment in America’s housing.

-Read more by clicking the link below.
+Continue reading the article by clicking the link below.

 Hawkins Represents 24 State Housing Finance Agencies